- BlackBerry starts the ball rolling

 And it’s worth it.
 A notification with personalised content is 4 times more likely to be engaged with, compared to a generic message.

 Personalisation goes beyond using the customer’s name, however.
 It’s also about understanding their interests and demonstrating an awareness of their purchase history and interaction with your brand.

 The image on the right is a very simple example of how a customer’s data can be leveraged to create a more impactful engagement.

 What’s the best time to send a push notification?

 There’s no simple answer to this question, unfortunately!
 It comes down to the purpose of the message, the industry and relevancy of the content.

-For some brands, they mught find that campaigns sent in the early hours, hoping to catch people on their morning commute, work best.
-For others, their notifications might be a welcome relieft from the boredom of work.
-You won’t know for sure unless you are running A/B tests and continously for marginal gains.
+For some brands, they might find that campaigns sent in the early hours, hoping to catch people on their morning commute, work best.
+For others, their notifications might be a welcome relief from the boredom of work.
+You won’t know for sure unless you are running A/B tests and continuously for marginal gains.

-Some marketers have a concern that pushes run the risk of overmessaging their userbase.
-And it’s true that this is a possibility This only happens if you are not creating segments and send generic, irrelevant content.
+Some marketers have a concern that pushes run the risk of over messaging their userbase.
+And this is indeed a possibility This only happens if you are not creating segments and send generic, irrelevant content.

 So long as you make sure the messages add value to your customer’s online experience you’ll be fine!

 If you want to read about this topic in more detail, we have written an in-depth guide on when brands should send app push notifications.